natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 Here's the hardware assumptions for this setup:
 1. Memory (BRAM) contains data only, not instruction
-2. Instruction memory is separate from data memory
+2. Instruction memory is separate from data memory (Harvard Style)
 3. Modules needs to read and write simultaneously to the data memory in a single cycle to different address
 4. PC regfile has combinational read ports and synchronous write port